laffuste/ordo/README.md

 - low latency
 - separate domain, application and adapter into maven modules (maven multi-module) so that not only the code has a dependency direction but each module's libraries are also isolated
 - extract properties package as a lib
+- validator could return an object instead of a list of strings, so to also inform of warning sor info messages